mobapp20g6/frivillig-server1/README.md

 # Frivillig server
 This server is part of a project assigment done during the course ID303911 - Mobile og distribuerte applikasjoner at NTNU Ålesund.
-Implemented using Jakarta EE (Payara Micro), PostreSQL as persistance backend with a front-end proxy based on Traefik.
+Implemented using Jakarta EE (Payara Micro), PostgreSQL as persistance backend with a front-end proxy based on Traefik.
 These three services runs as docker containers, as part of a docker-compose stack.
 This has been used as a common development platform as well as a production platform.

 ### To build